taraokelly/Theory-Of-Computation/CA/README.md

 The following solutions are optimized versions off the previous attempts.
-I updated these upon realising that the inner function and counter to keep track of the hamming weight was unnecessary.
+I updated these upon realising that the inner function and counter to keep track of the hamming weight was not the most sophisticated means to sum up the result.
 Instead the result would be continuously built adding either 0 or 1 per iteration.
 I began with applying this to the binary only version.

 **_Third attempt_**: